What is Pelvic girdle pain (PGP) and PRGP?

 Where does it occur?

 The pains can be in the hips, above the pubic bone, between your vagina and bottom, and down to your thighs.
 Along with the discomfort, some women will also hear or feel clicks or grinding in their pelvis.
+Pelvic girdle pain relates to all the joints in the pelvis, however, some pelvic girdle pain may specifically relate to the symphysis pubis joint in the front centre of your pubic bone and some women may specifically experience Symphysis Pubis Dysfunction (SPD).

 When does it occur?

-Symphysis pubis dysfunction occurs during pregnancy when the ligaments around your pelvis soften prematurely and become too relaxed and stretchy, meaning they can no longer keep your pelvis correctly aligned.
+PGP occurs during pregnancy when the ligaments around your pelvis soften prematurely and become too relaxed and stretchy, meaning they can no longer keep your pelvis correctly aligned.

 Can it harm my baby?

-SPD is not harmful at all to your baby, but it could make things a bit uncomfortable for you as you try to move around.
+PGP is not harmful at all to your baby, but it could make things a bit uncomfortable for you as you try to move around.
 Your midwife might refer you for physiotherapy, or suggest you wear a supportive girdle or a band of stretchy (Tubigrip) bandage to help ease your symptoms.
 Some women have to succumb to crutches to ease the pressure when walking.

 Relieving the pain